dstein64/pastiche/README.md

 $ convert pastiche3.png pastiche.jpg  # requires ImageMagick
 ```

 The `--preserve-color` option can be used to retain colors from the content image.
-For example, the image below
+The image below was generated
-was generated using the same commands as above (up to `--size 2048`), with the addition of `--preserve-color`.
+using the same commands as above (up to `--size 2048`), with the addition of `--preserve-color`.

 <img src="https://github.com/dstein64/pastiche/blob/master/example/pastiche_preserve_color.jpg?raw=true" width="384"/>